 The Department will approve or reject each QMP submission within 15 Business Days following Department's receipt of the QMP.
+The DBT shall submit the QMP to the Department during a submission meeting.
+The DBT shall provide an overview of the QMP at this meeting.
 After the QMP has been approved, any revisions to the Plan, staffing levels, or key quality personnel, as defined in Section 2.6.1, will require prior written Department approval.
 If the DBT chooses to submit an interim CPM schedule, the Department will allow the submittal of an interim QMP for the same period as the approved interim CPM.
 The associated interim QMP must be approved by the Department before work under the interim CPM schedule can progress.
 The interim QMP must cover quality functions for the work to be performed in the interim CPM.

 As part of the QMP acceptance process, the Department will evaluate Quality Assurance (QA) alternatives and determine the level of QA to be performed for both design and construction.
 Alternative QA options, if any, will be evaluated by the Department as part of this process.